AdamKyle/flare/resources/info/time-gates/section-1.md

 Instead what Tlessa has implemented is timers.
 These are client side timers, fed by server side updates that happen in the background.
 You can switch pages, log out, log in - they are still running - assuming they have not finished.

 All timers will be visible to players.
-You can close a panel that has a timer and re open it and it will still be running.
+You can close a panel that has a timer and re-open it and it will still be running.

 ## Actions and Timers